kmfoysal06/dynamic-ctr/README.txt

 === Installation ===
 1. Upload the `dynamic-ctr` Folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-2. Visit CPR from Admin Dashboard and add post types via creating new posts.
+2. Visit CPR from Admin Dashboard and add new taxonomies via creating new posts.

 == Screenshots ==
 1. Adding And Managing Texonomies.